Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have gone over the current 50.5-point total in five of 10 games this season.
+- Oklahoma State and its opponents have combined to put up more than 50.5 points in five of 10 games this season.

-- Oklahoma's games have gone over 50.5 points in seven of 11 chances this season.
+- Oklahoma has combined with its opponents to score more than 50.5 points in seven of 11 games this season.

 - The combined points per game average of the two teams, 70.3, is 19.8 points more than Saturday's over/under.